WH1T3-E4GL3/eagle-dos/README.md

 # Author - white eagle
 # zoom hackers

-light weight dos attack tool to attack to a single port to any network.
+The script is a basic implementation of a UDP flood attack, which is a type of denial-of-service (DoS) attack.

-This is a  tool used for single port ddos attack.
-As  it attacks to a single port you can target a specific service/port .
+This is a  tool used for ddos attack from port 1 to port 65534.
 You can attack to any network or to an android phone,a computer,a router or a website with their ip address and any port

-eg : An android device with ip addressn192.168.1.71 through port 80 (Need to be on the same network)

 commands
 _______________